10 Top-Rated Day Trips from Orlando

 Even die-hard theme park fans need a break from Mickey and Minnie, and luckily, Orlando offers plenty of other fun diversions a short hop from all the Disney hype.
 Kennedy Space Center is one of the top day trip destinations, with its popular shuttle launch experience and impressive rocket and space-related exhibits.
 If you're a history buff or foodie, St. Augustine is a must-see.
 The oldest European-settled town in the US features cobbled streets, old forts, museums, and excellent restaurants.
 Nature lovers will also find plenty of thrills - especially on the Gulf Coast, where you can swim with wild manatees or visit a popular wildlife park, and you don't have to venture far from the city for an adrenaline-fueled airboat ride through the headwaters of the Florida Everglades.
-Beach fans can also get their fix.
-In less than an hour from Orlando, you can be basking on the sand, surfing some waves, and swimming in the clear, cool sea.
+Beach day trips from Orlando are also popular.
+In less than an hour, you can bask on the sand, surf some waves, and swim in the cool sea.
+Explore the region with our list of the best day trips from Orlando:

 1 Kennedy Space Center Visitor Complex

 About an hour's drive east of Orlando, the Kennedy Space Center is one of the most popular day trips from the city.
 You don't have to be a budding astronaut to appreciate the excellent attractions at this famous NASA facility, from rocket exhibits and launch pads to astronaut encounters, 3D IMAX films, and a poignant memorial to NASA's fallen heroes.
 Favorite exhibits include the Space Shuttle Atlantis, with a two-hour Shuttle Launch Experience; the 30-minute Rocket Garden tour; and the two-hour bus tour of the Kennedy Space Center and Apollo/Saturn V Center.
 Fun upgrades include up-close tours and astronaut training experiences.
 Arrive at the center as early as you can, as there's enough here to keep you busy for at least a full day.
-Pint-sized astronauts can burn off energy at the children's Playdome, and everyone can refuel at the on-site cafe.
+Pint-sized astronauts can burn off energy at the children's Playdome.

 Address: SR 405, Titusville, Florida